drafthouse/adc-mcc/README.md

 * Initial loads are going to be slow.
 The market feeds in particular are large and you need to ingest at least one of them and the seating data for any relevant sessions.
 National, where you need all of the market feeds (and their associated seating data), will be a pig.
-Think about how you might improve performance for subsequent queries.
+Think about how you might improve performance for subsequent queries (caching).
 Consider data freshness for the various feeds (some change infrequently, some more frequently).
 How might you improve cold-start performance?
 How much data are we talking about?
 Can we cache everything?
 What are the memory requirements for your solution?
 How would your solution differ (or would it) for a single server versus a cluster or pool of servers.
 There's a balance between speedy and stale and slow and correct and we want to see how you solve for that balance.
 Can you give control of that balance point to your users?
 * How should you handle "minor" errors?
-You'll be aggregating lots of data.
-What if one call fails (can't load the seating data for one session, for example).
+You'll be aggregating data from lots of endpoints.
+What if some of the calls fail (can't load the seating data for a few sessions, for example).
 When is it OK to eat the data vs. erroring vs. caveating the result?

 Put on your user hat and design what is useable and flexible.